 Based on the feedback from field-testing in Afghanistan, CAR, Sudan, and Haiti, the new Jerry Can is being redesigned to better suit end-user needs.

-2.)
-A larger opening to reduce wastage when pumping water into the Jerry Can.
+- A larger spout to reduce wastage when pumping water into the Jerry Can.

-1.)
-The size of the opening is being increased and will be a standard feature of the traditional Jerry Can available from September 2013.
+- The size of the spout is being increased to 2 inches and will be a standard feature of the traditional Jerry Can available from September 2013.

-3.)
-Creating a design for different end-users (head carriers and non-head carriers).
+- Creating a design for different end-users (head carriers and non-head carriers)